 - Reimbursement up to $5,000 per residency program

-The goal of this state-funded grant is to enable NC residency programs and advanced practice programs to sustainably integrate MAT training in their curricula and provide their own MAT training in subsequent years to ensure a steady supply of primary care prescribers who can provide this evidence-based treatment for OUD.
+The goal of this state-funded grant is to enable NC residency programs and advanced practice programs to sustainably integrate MAT training in their curricula to ensure a steady supply of primary care prescribers who can provide this evidence-based treatment for OUD.

 For more information about training and technical assistance opportunities, please contact Elizabeth Flemming, LPC, program director for MAHEC Rural Pain Management and Substance Use Disorders Initiatives, at 828-257-4466 or email@example.com.